FAQs for landlords

 Is it best to manage the letting myself or use an agent?

-- While some landlords choose to manage their rental properties themselves, this is not always convenient or practical, particularly if they live abroad or outside London and many choose to hand over the responsibility of management to their letting agent.
-We are able to keep all your compliance certification up to date, regularly inspect the property and most importantly deal with all necessary faults and repairs in a timely, cost-effective manner ensuring that your property is maintained and your tenants are kept happy.
+As part of our property management service we keep all your compliance certification up to date, regularly inspect the property and deal with all necessary faults and repairs in a timely, cost-effective manner ensuring that your property is maintained and your tenants are kept happy.

 What do I do with a tenant’s deposit?

 Under the Tenancy Deposit Scheme, 2007, most landlords, are required to register their tenants deposit with a government approved scheme.

 We are proud to advise that Mountgrange Heritage are members of the Dispute Service Limited.
 We automatically register deposits held against all Assured Shorthold Tenancies.

 What happens if the tenant damages the property?

 The majority of the time, the tenant will maintain the property to a high standard.
 However, accidental damage can occur.
 To protect yourself against this, landlords are required to take out adequate buildings insurance.
 It is up to you if you decide to pay for contents insurance as well, which on rental properties can be costly.

 At the start of the tenancy, we advise all tenants to take out contents insurance that covers their personal possessions for the duration of their tenancy.